DhananjayAshok/FinancialWebsite/README.txt

 Steps-
 	1. First unzip the files into a folder
-	2. Then in the folder open a terminal and run-( pip install -r "requirments.txt")
+	2. Then in the folder open a terminal and run-( pip install -r "requirements.txt")
-	3. The basic requirments have been downloaded.
+	3. The basic requirements have been downloaded.
 Now to start the server just run (python run.py)
 	4. When it says server is running navigate to the url that it displays